Kim Hollingsworth: Equine issues

 Hollingsworth has been a vegetarian since childhood.
 She became a vegan in the 1990s.
 Had she gained reinstatement as a police trainee, Hollingsworth intended to pursue a vegan police uniform and footwear.

-In 2004 Hollingsworth gave evidence against a horse property owner accused of failing to exercise reasonable care for a horse on agistment.
+In 2004, Hollingsworth gave evidence against a horse property owner accused of failing to exercise reasonable care for a horse on agistment.
 She also led protests against the captivity of animals in Australian circuses.

 In 2012, 11 horses under Hollingsworth's care were seized by the RSPCA and placed under veterinary treatment.
-In December 2012 Hollingsworth was charged with hindering an animal welfare officer.
-In April 2013 she faced 11 charges relating to animal cruelty.
+In December 2012, Hollingsworth was charged with hindering an animal welfare officer.
+In April 2013, she faced 11 charges relating to animal cruelty.

 In August 2013, Hollingsworth pleaded guilty to charges of animal neglect for horses that were seized by the RSPCA in July 2012.
-She was convicted and ordered to pay costs of $49,180.63, witness expenses of $10,876.60 and veterinary fees of $88,403.36 and prohibited from owning more than 20 horses for 2 years.
-In November, 2013 the RSPCA NSW withdrew animal cruelty charges for horses that were seized in December 2012, based on forensic evidence.
+She was convicted and ordered to pay costs of $49,180.63, witness expenses of $10,876.60 and veterinary fees of $88,403.36 and was prohibited from owning more than 20 horses for two years.
+In November 2013, the RSPCA NSW withdrew animal cruelty charges for horses that were seized in December 2012, based on forensic evidence.

-On 19 November 2014 Hollingsworth was convicted of 14 charges relating to neglect of five horses.
+In November 2014, Hollingsworth was convicted of 14 charges relating to neglect of five horses.
 The charges were contested.
-The magistrate awarded custody of the horses to the RSPCA, ordered Hollingsworth to pay the RSPCA $114,000 prohibited from owning more than 20 horses for two years and put on a two-year good behaviour bond.
+The magistrate awarded custody of the horses to the RSPCA, ordered Hollingsworth to pay the RSPCA $114,000, and prohibited her from owning more than 20 horses for two years and put her on a two-year good behaviour bond.
 Hollingsworth's challenge to her convictions in the NSW Court of Appeal was unsuccessful.

-In December 2017 Hollingsworth was convicted of multiple animal cruelty charges and given a suspended jail.
+In December 2017, Hollingsworth was convicted of multiple animal cruelty charges and given a suspended jail.
 Hollingsworth was also ordered to pay almost $140,000 in vet and boarding bills.
 This was in regard to 40 horses in her charge and the 10th time Hollingsworth had been charged with animal cruelty.